manuelbieh/react-book/ecosystem/sources-of-information.md

 ### Newsletters

-Don't worry - I'm not referring to those kind of newsletters that constantly try to sell stuff to us.
+Don't worry, I'm not referring to those kind of newsletters that constantly try to sell stuff to us.
 Luckily, the React community has a number of very interesting, cared for and nicely designed newsletters which are well worth subscribing to.
-Most of these newsletters are sent out on a weekly basis and contain a great overview of what has happened in React World in the last week.
+Most of these newsletters are sent out on a weekly basis and contain a great overview of what has happened in the React World in the previous week.
 A great choice for all those who find Twitter a little bit too fast-paced or stressful:

 - [React Status](https://react.statuscode.com/) \(Peter Cooper / Cooperpress\)
 - [This Week in React](https://this-week-in-react.org/) \(Philipp Spiess\)